 What other considerations are there?

-- SEO benefits – It is a 9-year-old domain, that has some benefits where trust from search engines is concerned.
-Plus there are still some inbound links that still work, despite many many years of neglect, server moves, breaking site changes, and other dumb-ass moves on my part.
-There are no keywords in my domain, I think the SEO benefit of keywords is small, I would much rather have a memorable name than a keyword-laden one.
+- SEO benefits – Older, “aged domains” have some benefits where trust from search engines is concerned.
+If an old domain has some inbound links that still work, that is a big bonus.
+Despite many many years of neglect, server moves, breaking site changes, and other dumb mistakes on my part, this domain has been around since the 1990s.
+While there are no keywords in my domain, I think the lack of keywords in a domain is a small sacrifice in comparison to a short, memorable name.

-- Its “Me” – chrisg has been my shorthand identity for quite a while.
-Obviously the vast majority of the time I used my full name but chrisg as a short form has worked pretty well.
+- Shorthand – Do people already know you by a nickname?
+Consider Alexandria Ocasio-Cortez, the politician.
+Wouldn’t you rather type AOC? chrisg has been my nickname identity and online handle for quite a while.
+Obviously, the vast majority of the time in business I used my full name but chrisg as an informal short form has worked pretty well over the years.
+If people know you by a name or a nickname as a shorthand, having that as your domain just makes sense.
 Which brings me to branding …

 Brand Implications of Blog Names

 When choosing a domain name there are some factors to consider:

 - How descriptive is it?

 - Would you remember it after seeing it once?

 - Could you spell it after hearing it once?

 Choosing a name for your blog is like choosing a name for a child, you have to choose carefully because it could stick around for a long time.